Insights

 Great question!

-The short answer to your question is– yes, you buying an investment property could make it harder for people looking to buy a home & live in it.
+Let’s look at buying an investment property and whether this could make it harder for people looking to buy a home & live in it.

-As an individual looking to purchase a second or third investment property, the most thoughtful way to approach it could be to consider buying a new build rather than existing stock.
-When you buy an existing home as an investment, the total number of homes in the city stays the same, and a home buyer just misses out.
+Secondly, as an individual looking to purchase an investment property, one thoughtful approach could be considering buying a new build rather than existing stock.
+When you buy an existing home as an investment, the total number of homes in the city stays the same, and a home buyer may miss out.
 But when you invest in a new build (especially buying off the plans), your capital enables construction that often would not have occurred otherwise, because developers need pre-sales before banks will advance construction finance.
-At least in this version you are adding a home to the city's stock.
+At least in this version you buy knowing you’re adding a home to the city's stock.